 Founder, Betty O’Shaughnessy Woolls, is originally from Minnesota where she worked in real estate investment and development in Minneapolis.
 She was also an owner and teacher of a cooking school in Minneapolis (Mrs. O’s Cooking School).
 She came to the Napa Valley in 1990 and settled in Oakville.
 Today Betty owns O’Shaughnessy Winery with her husband Paul Wools.

 Paul traces his interest in wine back to Roswell New Mexico, “not a wine capital of the world by any means”, as he says.
 He was 15 years old and sampled a number of cheap wines but found they all tasted pretty much the same – sweet and with bubbles.
 Fast forward to the early 1980’s when he was practicing law in Philadelphia – he met a collector, Robert Perna who Paul describes as “more interested in educating people about wine then making money”.
 Robert offered classes under the name L’ecole de Vins (The Wine School, in English) – Paul took a number of these classes and quickly broadened his international wine education and palate.

 O’Shaughnessy produced its first commercial vintage in 2000.
 Their primary goal is to produce world-class Cabernet Sauvignon and their growing and wine making decisions are entirely centered around this philosophy.
 The winery sources fruit from three unique vineyard locations within the Napa Valley – all vineyards that they own.
-From the winery, one can only see a portion of their estate vineyard – 29 hillside acres of the 120 total acres are planted to Cabernet Sauvignon and another 6 acres are planted to red Bordeaux blending varietals.
+From the winery, one can only see a portion of their estate vineyard – 29 hillside acres of the 120 total acres are planted to Cabernet Sauvignon and another 6 acres are planted to red Bordeaux blending varieties.
 This vineyard is separated into three distinctive blocks; Amphitheater Vineyard named for its geographical feature, Rancho Del Oso, named after a local black bear and the Osprey’s Nest Vineyard.

 Their Oakville Vineyard is located in the heart of this appellation on Oakville Cross Road almost directly across from B Cellars Winery.
-This was Betty’s initial purchase in the Napa Valley; today it is 32 acres and includes two varietals not often seen growing in Oakville, Sauvignon Blanc and Chardonnay and of course Cabernet Sauvignon.
+This was Betty’s initial purchase in the Napa Valley; today it is 32 acres and includes two varieties not often seen growing in Oakville, Sauvignon Blanc and Chardonnay and of course Cabernet Sauvignon.